About The Series

 This free lecture series brings renowned biographers, a number of them Pulitzer Prize winners, to the Mary Washington campus to explore the diverse lives and achievements of remarkable people.

-Lectures are typically held at 7:30 p.m.
+Lectures are always held at 7:30 p.m.
 Tuesdays and Thursdays, January through March, in George Washington Hall’s Dodd Auditorium.
-They include question-and-answer sessions and book-signings.
+Typically, they include question-and-answer sessions and book-signings.

 History

-Beginning in 2004 the University of Mary Washington has offered during each spring semester a public lecture series/academic course titled “Great Lives: Biographical Approaches to History and Culture.”
+Since 2004, the University of Mary Washington has offered during each spring semester a public lecture series titled “Great Lives: Biographical Approaches to History and Culture.”
 The series began as an academic course offered by the Department of History and American Studies but, drawing on a model employed periodically by the Department since the mid-1970s, and consistent with the University’s commitment to public service, certain lectures were opened to the public free of charge.
 The response was extraordinary – so great, in fact, that the program had to be moved from its original 200-seat Monroe Hall venue to the 1,200-seat Dodd Auditorium, the largest lecture facility on the Fredericksburg campus.

 Since the inception of the program, more than 300 figures have been covered in public lectures.
 Those individuals have been chosen to provide diversity, not just in terms of race and gender, but also in chronology and, especially, in fields of accomplishment.
 (The operative principle is that “great” means not necessarily good, but influential in some way.)
 The series has also investigated a few non-human subjects such as the racehorse Secretariat and fictional characters including Rosie the Riveter, James Bond, Harry Potter, and Sherlock Holmes.